JoshData/jot/README.md

 	# change to this directory
 	npm install

+In a node script, import the library:

+	var jot = require("./jot");

-To build the library for browsers, do the above, and then run:
+To build the library for browsers, run:

 	npm install -g browserify
-	browserify browser_example/browserfy_root.js -d -o browser_example/jot.js
+	browserify browser_example/browserfy_root.js -d -o dist/jot.js

 Then use the library in your HTML page (see [the example](browser_example/example.html) for details):